Nanobot Adapter

 child_registry = governed.for_subagent(session_id="child-001")

-# child_registry shares the same guard and contracts
+# child_registry shares the same guard and rulesets

 # but has its own session for independent limit trackingThe child registry inherits the parent's principal and principal_resolver.